AdobeDocs/campaign-classic.en/help/delivery/using/validating.md

 ![](assets/s_ncs_user_postal_del_send_confirm_postal.png)

-You can then close the wizard and look at the delivery logs via the **[!UICONTROL Delivery]** tab, accessible via the delivery details.
+You can then close the assistant and look at the delivery logs via the **[!UICONTROL Delivery]** tab, accessible via the delivery details.

 You can configure the delivery logs retrieval mode from the **[!UICONTROL Analysis]** tab of the delivery properties.